-- While on probation you want to select courses that will yield the greatest potential for success.
+- While on probation you want to consider selecting specific courses that will yield the greatest potential for success.

-- Repeat coursework: If there is a course that you received a D or F and you believe you could perform better in the class you could retake it to help to boost your cumulative GPA faster.
-(Repeat policy Ė all your original grades remain on the transcript, but when you repeat the most recent grade (not the highest) will replace the old grade in the cumulative GPA).
+- Repeat coursework: If you earned a D or F, you could repeat it to help to boost your cumulative GPA.
+(Repeat policy – all your original grades remain on the transcript, but when you repeat, the most recent grade (not the highest) is used to calculate the cumulative GPA).

 What will happen if I am unable to raise my cumulative GPA above a 2.00 when I am on probation?